tekadesukant/OpenDevOpsHive-SetupKit/Git-Client-iNiT/README.md

 ### **Why Use This Script?**

 Setting up Git manually can be time-consuming and error-prone.
-This script automates the installation and initial configuration process, ensuring that Git is properly set up and ready to use with minimal effort.
+This script automates the installation and initial configuration process on windows operating system, ensuring that Git is properly set up and ready to use with minimal effort.

 ### **Script Details**